Red Wings paused through Dec. 26, NHL stops cross-border games

 The Detroit Red Wings were added to the list of teams told to shut down operations, joining the Colorado Avalanche, Florida Panthers, Calgary Flames, Nashville Predators and Boston Bruins.
 Detroit’s home game against Colorado on Monday previously had been postponed and will not take place as scheduled, and the Red Wings’ trip to Minnesota for Thursday's game was called off.

 Canadian-based teams will not play U.S.-based teams from Monday through Thursday, with those postponed games expected be rescheduled.
-The league said in a release the decision was made, in part, because of the “fluid nature of federal travel restrictions.”
+The league said the decision was made, in part, because of the “fluid nature of federal travel restrictions.”

 All told, 27 games have been postponed through Saturday and 12 more through Thursday will be pushed to another date.
 Roughly 10% of the 700-plus players were in the league’s virus protocol as of Saturday.

+“What’s strange for us ... is that we have players for the most part that are feeling perfectly fine that are being pulled from the game.
+We’ve got a bit of a flu bug, cough, the typical winter stuff going through our team.
+Those players are playing, which is odd, but I get the protocols," he said.
+"I get the health directives, and I do believe we’re in good hands.”

+McLellan added that it's difficult at this time of the year because "there’s little ones at home with wives, and family becomes really, really important and we’ll have a bunch of happy players that are getting on that plane, and the ones that we have to leave behind, we’re going to get them home.
+We’ll figure out a way.”

-The Winnipeg Jets were the only Canadian team playing Sunday -- hosting and beating St. Louis 4-2 -- after three games involving Canadian teams already were postponed.
+The Winnipeg Jets were the only Canadian team playing Sunday -- hosting and beating the St. Louis Blues 4-2 -- after three games involving Canadian teams already were postponed.

 “I think the big thing is when you win a hockey game you want to play the next day,” Jets interim coach Dave Lowry said.
 “This will take us out of it for a couple days.
 But what it will allow us to do is get back and work on some details in our game that we hope to continue to improve on.”